 ‘Initial well completion reports’ (Regulation 7.13) and all ‘initial well completion data’ (Schedule 1 of the RMA Regulations) must be submitted to NOPTA within six months of rig release date unless otherwise authorised.

-‘Final well completion reports’ (Regulation 7.14) and all ‘final well completion data’ (Schedule 2 of the RMA Regulations) must be submitted to NOPTA within 18 months of rig release date unless otherwise authorised.
+Unless otherwise authorised ‘final well completion reports’ (Regulations 7.14 and 9.14) and all ‘final well completion data’ (Schedule 2 of the RMA Regulations) must be submitted to NOPTA within 12 months of rig releases date for greenhouse gas titles or, for all other petroleum titles, within 18 months of rig release.

-Regulation 7.14 (Schedule 2 of the RMA Regulations) now allows petrophysical, geochemical or other sample analyses to be submitted as part of the final well completion dataset.
-However, it will continue to be classified as basic information.
+Petrophysical, geochemical or other sample analyses are submitted as part of the final well completion dataset.
+However, this data is classified and released as basic information.

-Well workovers are defined in Regulation 5.02 as an approved activity under the RMA Regulations and have particular daily and summary reporting requirements.
+Well workovers are defined in Regulation 5.02 as an approved well activity under the RMA Regulations and have similar daily and summary reporting requirements.